Bishōjo game: Cultural transmission

 Western players can use bishōjo games to help orient themselves to the Japanese culture through aspects of telepresence.
-However, because bishōjo games rely heavily on iconic nature, their level of perceptual immersion is diminished in comparison to mediums like virtual reality.
+However, since bishōjo games rely heavily on iconic nature, their level of perceptual immersion is diminished in comparison to mediums like virtual reality.
 Instead, they rely on psychological immersion.
 These games are constructed around popular culture and other social phenomena of Japan which then combined with immersion and telepresence allows a Western player to get a better idea of what it is like living in Japan.
 According to Mathew T. Jones of Temple University, Peter Payne, founder of Jast USA, says, "You're reaching out and touching a little piece of Japan in the game – you really feel like you're experiencing love and life vicariously through the game characters".
 By using a first person avatar with Japanese identity, bishōjo games offer an unprecedented means of cultural immersion that, according to Jones, travel and live interpersonal communication cannot.
 This is done by taking on the Japanese identity that allows for an intimate perspective of the Japanese culture while maintaining the ability to make choices throughout the game.
 In addition, some English translations offer liner notes or in-game text to explain certain Japanese idiosyncrasies.

 The knowledge can be broken into five main categories: language; cultural events; stories; media; and sexual culture.
 In the former, language, common Japanese words become a part of the player's vocabulary.
 In addition, games with Japanese voicing adds an additional level of understanding to the player about the language's structure.
 In addition, major culture events, such as Japanese holidays, are portrayed.
 The player also comes to understand what stories and legends are known in Japan, both traditional ones and Western ones, and how the latter are seen from a Japanese perspective.
 Manga titles popular in Japan are frequently referenced in these games and those likely playing the games read many of those manga referenced.
-Finally, Japanese sexual culture is referenced through the usage of various institutes like love hotels, lingerie pubs and erotic public baths.
+Finally, Japanese sexual culture is referenced through the usage of institutes like love hotels, lingerie pubs and erotic public baths.